You're logged in as |

 Physical Sciences

-Must be a coherent set of courses drawn from the Physical Sciences; courses must be above the introductory level and approved by advisor
+Must be a coherent set of three courses drawn from the Physical Sciences; courses must be above the introductory level and approved by advisor

 Honors: Honors in biology requires a thesis and presentation based on a research project (usually conducted via BIOL 1950/BIOL 1960), and quality grades in the concentration.
 Guidelines and information on faculty research are available in the Office of Biology Undergraduate Education or at http://www.brown.edu/academics/biology/undergraduate-education/.